efren-palacios/duellinks/_posts/content/tier-list/deck-types/2017-01-01-dark-magician.md

 has-profile: true
 category: page
 sub-category: deck-type
-deck-type-id: dark-magician
+deck-type: dark-magician
 comments: false
 description: A quick introduction to the Dark Magician deck type.
-View sample deck, core cards, tech cards, quick tips, guides, videos and other information."
+View sample deck, core cards, tech cards, quick tips, guides, videos and other information.
 keywords: dark magician, deck type, information, sample deck, core cards, tech cards, quick tips, guides, videos
 permalink: /tier-list/deck-types/dark-magician/
 hide: false
 ---

-{% assign deck-type-name = page.deck-type-id | getDeckTypeName %}
+{% assign deck-type-name = page.deck-type | getDeckTypeName %}
 {% include guides/heading.html deck-type=deck-type-name author=page.author hidden=page.hide %}
 {% unless page.hide %}

 ### Overview
-Dark Magician is everyone's favourite and most nostalgic card from the anime!
+{Dark Magician} is everyone's favourite and most nostalgic card from the anime!
 And the newest addition to Duel Links, Arkana, has made this an actual viable deck in game, placing it under Notable Kog Decks.
 As much as I'd hate to say it, Dark Magician is not a strong tournament deck.
 But it still has the power to annihilate top tier decks and it has already been proven to be a King of Games deck.

 ### Sample Deck